Tom's Guide Verdict

 Features also extend outside of the app.
 Samsung signatures like SSC and Wireless PowerShare (more on this later) are accounted for, as well as Samsung TV connectivity with 2022 models.
 The latter supports previously mentioned features like Bixby voice command and more.

-Samsung Galaxy Buds 2 Pro review: Battery life and charging case
+Samsung Galaxy Buds 2 Pro review: Battery life

 - Short playtime with ANC enabled